 Step 1: Pick one high-friction point for proof of concept

 Start small so you don’t become overwhelmed.
-Choose one busy area — such as questions about compensation and benefits — and focus solely on that area.
-Next, list the most common questions, take note of what you will not cover, and record current response times so you can make comparisons later on.
+Choose one busy area, such as compensation and benefits, and focus solely on it.
+Next, list the most common questions, note what you will not cover, and record current response times so you can compare later.

 Step 2: Define quantifiable success metrics